sn1218/Mystic-Manuscripts-Data-Quality-Checks/README.md

 # Mystic Manuscripts Data Cleaning
-## The Scenario
+## Overview

-You've been assigned to a crucial project for one of our esteemed clients, "Mystic Manuscripts".
-They have entrusted you with a significant dataset, crucial for their upcoming analysis.
-Your mission is to ensure the integrity and quality of this data before it's used for any further analysis.
+In this project, the provided dataset from Mystic Manuscripts was first structured and uploaded into a SQL database.
+A table was created with columns matching the format of the original Excel file.
+Once the data was loaded, thorough quality checks were conducted to ensure the integrity of the dataset.

+These checks included verifying row and column counts, detecting null values, and assessing special characters and outliers.
+Issues were identified and documented in a Quality Control Form.
+The dataset was cleaned, ensuring it was accurate and reliable for further analysis by the client.

 ## The Project

-First I created a table with columns and column names in the same format as the Excel file provided (see dynamo_table_create.sql).
-Then I uploaded the data into the SQL database.
+### Key Files in the Repository

+* dynamo_table_create.sql: SQL script for table creation
-Quality checks were performed including row counts, column counts, count of nulls, min, max, and sum per column, special character check, etc. (see dynamo_qc_check.sql).
-The details can be found in the Quality Control Form.
+* dynamo_qc_check.sql: performed quality checks including row counts, column counts, count of nulls, min, max, and sum per column, special character check, etc.
+* Project Dynamo Quality Control Form.pdf: details the quality checks